JAMS stores the password and private keys for the JAMS users encrypted in the JAMS database in the UserSecurity table.

 For additional protection, users can generate a unique encryption key but, if this option is used, you must ensure that the encryption key is properly backed up and secure.

-When users generate a unique encryption key, JAMS uses the Rinjndael encryption algorthm to reencrypt all of the password and private key information in the database.
+When users generate a unique encryption key, JAMS uses an encryption algorithm to reencrypt all of the password and private key information in the database: